Can LLMs Credibly Transform the Creation of Panel Data from Diverse Historical Tables?: Pipeline Performance

 While initial pipeline setup involves costs for iterative prompt refinement and gold standard creation, the latter can be made more efficient by using LLMs to produce initial gold standard drafts.
-This approach focuses the manual gold standard creation effort on correcting LLM outputs rather than generating data entirely from scratch, reducing labor costs (see Appendix~\ref{sec:gold_standard} for further discussion).
-These overall setup costs are amortized over the project.
+This approach focuses the manual gold standard creation effort on correcting LLM outputs rather than generating data entirely from scratch, reducing labor costs.
+These overall setup costs are amortized over the project.\footnote{An exhaustive cost comparison involves many factors that are project (and institution) specific, such as whether gold standard data already exist, whether contracts or agreements with outsourcing providers are already in place, and labor costs.
+As an anecdote, the cost for a research assistant to digitize our data is roughly equal to that outsourcing.
+However, deploying an LLM-based pipeline would only require creating gold standard data for the portion of the overall source material used for training and validation (rather than the universe of data we use for evaluation).}